To learn about all features of Recorder, see Breeze Recorder.

 On the left side of the screen there is a tool bar with tools for selecting areas and adding spectral plots.

-You can also select to view the spectra as raw spectra or converted to radiance, reflectance and absorbance (if there is a white ref).
+You can also select to view the spectra as raw or converted to radiance, reflectance or absorbance (if there is a white ref).

-If you are happy with your captured image you can then close the spectrum viewer and then
+If you are happy with your captured image, you can close Spectral Viewer and then:

-Press “New” button to record another image (the previous image has already been saved)
+Press the “New” button to record another image (the previous image has already been saved).

 Here you can see all the images you have recorded in your project.